Satharus/satharus.github.io/_posts/2018-12-07-qwerty_keyboard.md

 We often take the technology we have today for granted, and we rarely ask ourselves “But, why is it this way?”, let's talk a look on QWERTY keyboards.
 <!--more-->

-# The history of typewriters and keyboards
+# The History of Typewriters and Keyboards

 {: style="text-align:center"}
 ![Old TypeWriter](/assets/images/qwerty-keyboard/Old_Typewriter.jpg)